Frequently Asked Questions

 We are an approved provider through the FTC-PEP Program.

-Students who receive this scholarship are not enrolled with the county as home education students, and will be registered as PEP students with Step up for Students.
+Students who receive this scholarship are registered as PEP students with Step up for Students.
 Please refer to https://www.stepupforstudents.org/scholarships/personalized-education-program/ for more information regarding this scholarship.

 Payment Options